-Italian Marinated Olives are an easy snack that just take a little planning a couple of days before you want to serve them.
-There is always some of these lurking in the fridge at home.
+Italian Marinated Olives are an easy snack that just takes a little planning a couple of days before you want to serve them.
+There are always some of these lurking in the fridge at home.
 It’s simply olives in oil and vinegar with some aromatics.
 Mix up a big batch to keep on hand.
 Use a slotted spoon to retrieve them and leave the sauce behind.
 Whenever the olives are running low, just open and drain a can of olives and dump them in.
 Occasionally, you can put in some new herbs or maybe take it in a new direction with some pepper flakes or some new spices, like cardamom or maybe some cumin.

-2 jars green olives, water packed
+2 jars green olives, water-packed

-1 can black olives, water packed
+1 can black olives, water-packed

 4 Stalks celery, chopped